Utjiman/Utjiman_portfolio/README.md

 - Built a chatbot for a financial system.
 - Leveraged FAISS for efficient data retrieval.

+### Fotball support App (Project TBC)
+- Developing an app dedicated to fotball fans.
+- Features include historical content, match tables, and a chatbot.
+- Built with Python (Django/FastAPI) and Flutter (planned).

 ---

 ## 🔍 Roles I'm Looking For: